open-edge-insights/eii-tools/VideoProfiler/README.md

     2. User can increase ZMQ_RECV_HWM to an optimum value so as to not drop the frames when the queue is full or switching to IPC mode of communication.

-### Benchmarking with multi instance config
+### Benchmarking with multi-instance config

-1. EII supports multi instance config generation for benchmarking purposes.
-This can be acheived by running the [builder.py](https://github.com/open-edge-insights/eii-core/blob/master/build/builder.py) with certain parameters, please refer to the **Multi instance config generation** section of **EII Pre-Requisites** in [README](https://github.com/open-edge-insights/eii-core/blob/master/README.md#eii-prerequisites-installation) for more details.
+1. OEI supports multi-instance config generation for benchmarking purposes.
+This can be acheived by running the [builder.py](https://github.com/open-edge-insights/eii-core/blob/master/build/builder.py) with certain parameters, please refer to the **Multi-instance config generation** section of **OEI Preeequisites** in the [README](https://github.com/open-edge-insights/eii-core/blob/master/README.md#oei-prerequisites-installation) for more details.

 2. For running VideoProfiler for multiple streams, run the builder with the **-v** flag provided the pre-requisites mentioned above are done.
 Given below is an example for generating **6** streams config: